TwilioDevEd/twilio_c_sms/Readme.md

 An example application that demonstrates how to send SMS text messages using C and libCurl.
 Requires a POSIX compliant system.

+Please read [our full article](https://www.twilio.com/docs/guides/how-to-send-sms-messages-in-c) for more information.

 ## Build example:

 <pre>